There are many benefits of a holiday with the Youth Cancer Trust for your son or daughter and these include:

 What activities do they do?

-Energy levels can sometimes be quite low for the youngsters who are ill and we are very aware that they might choose not to take part in some of the more strenuous activities – this is absolutely fine and not unusual.
+Energy levels can sometimes be quite low for young people who are or have been ill or are in treatment, and we are very aware that they might choose not to take part in some of the more strenuous activities – this is absolutely fine and not unusual.
 They will be well looked after either at the house or they can come along and watch the others.

-For the siblings it’s quite the opposite!
-These holidays prove to be of great benefit to the siblings or friends of the patient, allowing them quality time together in a fun environment.
+For siblings, these holidays prove to be of great benefit to the siblings or friends of the patient, allowing them quality time together in a fun environment.
 Siblings are able to make friends with other siblings and able to share their experiences.

 The youngsters are accompanied on all the activities by a member of staff.
 All the service providers are risk assessed and fully insured.
 They also have a good understanding of the needs of the youngsters who holiday with us.

 During the day, activities can include swimming, horse riding, games, go-karting, days at the beach – at our lovely beach hut – and various other choices.
-Evening activities include a BBQ, Karaoke, a trip to the cinema and sometimes a special meal out.
+Evening activities include a BBQ, Karaoke, and sometimes a special meal out.
 Click here to read more about the activities.

 When do the holidays take place?

-The holidays take place all year round.
-Groups of 8 stay each week from a Monday through to the Friday.
+The holidays take place during the school holidays.
+Groups of 12 stay each week from a Monday through to the Friday.

 How do we get there?